top of page

 So You Want to Start a Herbal Medicine Practice

-Starting your own herbal medicine practice can seem daunting!
-You might have questions like: How do I register my business?
-Where do I source my herbs?
+Tips from a Clinical Herbalist - Starting your own herbal practice can be daunting!
+You might have questions like: how do I register my business?
+Where to source herbs?
 What about insurance?
-How do I become registered as an herbalist?
-In this workshop, we're breaking it all down into attainable action steps so you can walk away feeling more confident moving forward!
+How do I become registered as a herbalist?

 Image by Conscious Design